slab/quill/docs/api.md

 ### Quill.prototype.addContainer

-Add a div container inside the editor iframe, sibling to the editor itself.
-Remember to use the given container's ownerDocument to create additional DOM elements.
+Add a div container inside the Quill container, sibling to the editor itself.
+By convention, Quill modules should have a class name prefixed with `ql-`.

 **Methods**